Feedback games: Play them to learn the importance of feedback in communication

 Also get a monthly e-zine 'Stories for EL' free for stories that you can use to emphasise experiential learning.
 Stories and their lessons are easily remembered.

 They can also be used to communicate a concept effectively.
 They add the 'aha' or 'Eureka' or 'got it' factor to presentations and lectures.
-They are great tools to use in debriefs of games, to drive home a crucial point.
+They are great tools to use in debriefs of training games and learning games, to drive home a crucial point.

 Fill in the form below and subscribe to the free e-zine.